NikVetr/crossword/README.md

 ## Introduction

-The Crossword Generator is an R-based tool designed to automate the creation of crossword puzzles from given paired word + clue lists.
-I wrote this for making holiday cards, like:
+This Crossword Generator is an R-based tool designed to automate the creation of crossword puzzles from provided paired word + clue lists.
+I wrote this for making holiday cards, like this one from 2023:

 ![Generated Crossword Puzzle](output/img/2023-12-15_xmas-card_small.jpg)

-But I can imagine it being more broadly useful to educators, puzzle enthusiasts, and researchers with a customizable and efficient way to generate crosswords for educational purposes, leisure, and other tasks.
+But I can imagine it being more broadly useful to educators, puzzle enthusiasts, and others for generating custom crosswords, especially insofar as it is a bit more flexible than conventional crossword generators.

 The primary workflow leverages Markov Chain Monte Carlo to explore the space of possible crosswords, subject to constraints, with target mass constructed from a combination of graph-theoretic and user-specified properties.